Mernda - North

 AreaSearch assessment positions Mernda - North ahead of most Australian regions for employment performance

-Mernda - North has an educated workforce with strong representation in essential services sectors.
-The unemployment rate was 3.7% as of June 2025, which is below Greater Melbourne's rate of 4.6%.
+Mernda - North has a well-educated workforce with prominent representation in essential services sectors.
+Its unemployment rate was 3.7% as of June 2025, below Greater Melbourne's rate of 4.6%.

 Employment growth over the past year was estimated at 2.6%.
-As of June 2025, 6,507 residents were employed with an unemployment rate of 0.9% below Greater Melbourne's rate.
-Workforce participation was at 68.8%, slightly higher than Greater Melbourne's 64.1%.
+As of June 2025, 6,507 residents were employed with an unemployment rate of 0.9% lower than Greater Melbourne's.
+Workforce participation was 68.8%, comparable to Greater Melbourne's 64.1%.
 Key employment sectors include health care & social assistance, retail trade, and construction.

-The area has a high specialization in health care & social assistance (1.3 times the regional level) but lower representation in professional & technical services (5.5% vs regional average of 10.1%).
-Employment opportunities appear limited locally based on Census data comparison.
-Between June 2024 and June 2025, employment levels increased by 2.6%, labour force grew by 1.5%, leading to a 1.1 percentage point drop in unemployment rate.
-In contrast, Greater Melbourne experienced higher employment growth (3.5%) but also higher labour force growth (4.0%), resulting in a slight rise in unemployment rate (0.5 percentage points).
-State-level data from Sep-25 shows Victoria's employment grew by 1.08% year-on-year with an unemployment rate of 4.7%, slightly above the national rate of 4.5%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years, but local growth patterns may differ based on industry-specific projections applied to Mernda - North's employment mix.
+Health care & social assistance has a higher share at 1.3 times the regional level, while professional & technical services are lower at 5.5% compared to the regional average of 10.1%.
+Employment opportunities locally appear limited based on Census data analysis.
+Between June 2024 and June 2025, employment levels increased by 2.6%, labour force grew by 1.5%, and unemployment fell by 1.1 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.5% and labour force growth of 4.0%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years, varying significantly by industry sector.
+Applying these projections to Mernda - North's employment mix suggests local growth of approximately 6.6%% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment